luxbin/multion-browser/windows.md

 $ autoninja -C out\release chrome
 ```

-It will take several hours. (depends on pc performance)
+It will take several hours. (depends on the PC performance)

 When the build is finished, you can see chrome.exe in out/release folder.